abePclWaseda/Full-Duplex-Bench/README.md

 #### 1. Model Inference
 The goal of model inference is to let the model generate the time-synchronous `output.wav` given the audio stream of user speech (`input.wav`).
 You can use you own model to generate the output speech for evaluation.

 We will provide the example inference code of Freeze-omni under `model_inference/freeze-omni` for different tasks.
-For the installation guideline, please refere to the original [Freeze-omni repo](https://github.com/VITA-MLLM/Freeze-Omni).

 #### 2. Prepare for Evaluation with time-aligned transcription
 Under `get_transcript` folder, you can find `asr.py` to obtain the time-aligned transcription for the model generated audio.
 For more details please see the readme in the folder.